Attack surface analysis explained: The 7 deadly vectors for web application attacks

 This level of detail allows application security managers or teams to create a continuous assessment program by narrowing down what they own, pinpointing the biggest risks and protecting critical apps that grow and support your business, rather than wasting time and resources on apps you no longer need.
 For more matured organizations, feeding this information back in a continuous cycle as more apps are added to your digital footprint so you always stay ahead of hackers as the market changes.

-Get started with our application attack surface analysis
+Get started with application attack surface discovery and management

 Tried and tested by our enterprise customers, these metrics have been built by our security experts to enable better decision-making.
 Utilising a detailed assessment tool and framework like Outpost24 to truly understand your attack surface and a risk score will help you to easily identify those applications that pose a direct threat from hackers from the start.